bodowd/tmpdb/README.md

 10 GB of ephemeral storage[[2]]. tmpdb could use this directory to store a database file.

-tmpdb handles writing key value pairs to disk and finding these records later through a simple API.

 ## Acknowledgements

-The bitcask[[1]] paper describes "a Log-Structured Hash Table for Fast Key/Value Data", and tmpdb is implemented following this paper, and also by looking at go-caskdb[[3]] for inspiration and guidance.
+The bitcask[[1]] paper describes "a Log-Structured Hash Table for Fast Key/Value Data", tmpdb is implemented following this paper, and also heavily inspired by go-caskdb[[3]]

 ## How does it work